mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 maximum increase in capacity is 50%, so a 300 ton external hull could have an internal capacity of 450 tons.

-The IRDA displaces 2% of the original hull’s volume and needs to draw on the power plant for continuous operation.
+The IRDA displaces 2% of the original hull's volume and needs to draw on the power plant for continuous operation.
 If the P plant is interrupted, then the dimensional adjustment field collapses – which may have catastrophic results for the occupants of the ship.